mecid/mecid.github.io/_posts/2021-06-08-what-is-new-in-swiftui-after-wwdc21.md

 ```

 #### Conclusion
 There are many other additions worth mentioning, like a brand new Accessibility Rotors API, the new SectionedFetchRequest property wrapper that allows you to make sectioned requests to Core Data, and much more.
 I hope to cover all these new features of the SwiftUI framework in the upcoming weeks.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!